allister-grange/unified-devops/README.md

   - [X] nbfw create a new rule and attach it
   - [ ] edit aws route53 to point the non-prod dns entry to the host's IP using provisioners
   - [X] certificates (letsencrypt)
-    - [ ] generate letsencrypt certs (sudo certbot --nginx)
+    - [X] generate letsencrypt certs (sudo certbot --nginx)
   - [X] set up nginx for non-prod
   - [X] set up dns records for non-prod using route 53
-  - [ ] set up certificates
+  - [X] set up certificates
-  - [ ] test the sites
+  - [X] test the sites
-    - [ ] how do I manage the non-prods in Vercel, I need to get my backend urls from env variables
+    - [ ] how do I manage the non-prods envs linking in with Vercel, I need to get my backend urls from env variables

 - long term todos/clean ups
   - [ ] build a diagram to show what these scripts are doing, or just a list
+  - [ ] go through and tidy up all hardcoded paths
   - [ ] nginx configs should be split into 3 services
-  - [ ] go through and tidy up all hardcoded paths
-  - [ ] split out the common set up ansible file into 3 files
   - [ ] can I merge group_vars and the vars folders?
   - [ ] I need to know if the database backups into s3 fail somehow, scripts?
   - [ ] verify the login methods for postgres (anki)